CountryGuide/React-Sandbox/client/README.md

 To create tests, add `it()` (or `test()`) blocks with the name of the test and its code.
 You may optionally wrap them in `describe()` blocks for logical grouping but this is neither required nor recommended.

-Jest provides a built-in `expect()` global function for making assertions.
+Jest provides a built-in `expect()` rootReducer function for making assertions.
 A basic test could look like this:

 ```js
 import sum from './sum';